Class A Misdemeanor Speeding in Illinois

 In addition to the heavy fine and penalties for excessive speeding, a misdemeanor conviction will remain on your criminal record until you actively pursue efforts to expunge it, often at high cost in time, money and energy.

-Fortunately, to date, actual charges and convictions for misdemeanor speeding in the Greater Chicago metro region are unusual, because local prosecutors in Cook County, DuPage County and Lake County have shown a willingness to work with experienced Illinois traffic ticket defense lawyers.
+Fortunately, to date, actual charges and convictions for misdemeanor speeding in the Greater Chicago metro region are unusual, because local prosecutors in Cook County, DuPage County and Lake County have shown a willingness to work with experienced Illinois traffic ticket defense attorneys.

 If you have been charged with a misdemeanor speeding violation in the Chicago metro area, the Law Offices of Donald J. Cosley is ready to help you protect your record.
 Attorney Donald Cosley has more than 20 years of experience successfully challenging traffic violations such as excessive speeding and misdemeanor charges for DUI and violations of Illinois rules of the road.